KaterinaWalter/javadocs/docs/unit1/unit1project.md

 <div markdown="block">

-* The variables for tax rate, subtotal, total tax, and total should be of type double because each will contain a real number value.
-The variables for order number and the number of drinks, candies, hot dogs, and hamburgers should be of type int because each will contain a whole number.
+* The variables for tax rate, subtotal, total tax, and total should be of type `double` because each will contain a real number value.
+The variables for order number and the number of drinks, candies, hot dogs, and hamburgers should be of type `int` because each will contain a whole number.

-* To generate the order number, which should be a random number between 1 and 100, inclusive, the Math.random() method should be used.
-The general form of generating a random number between low and high is (int)(Math.random() * (high - low + 1) + low).
-For the order number example, the code should be (int)(Math.random() * 100 + 1)
+* To generate the order number, which should be a random number between 1 and 100, inclusive, the `Math.random()` method should be used.
+The general form of generating a random number between low and high is `(int)(Math.random() * (high - low + 1) + low)`.
+For the order number example, the code should be `(int)(Math.random() * 100 + 1)`

-* If the variable numDrinks contains the value that is randomly generated and the variable drinkCost contains the value of the cost per drink, then to calculate the total cost for the drinks, you would use the expression numDrinks * drinkCost.
+* If the variable `numDrinks` contains the value that is randomly generated and the variable `drinkCost` contains the value of the cost per drink, then to calculate the total cost for the drinks, you would use the expression `numDrinks * drinkCost`.

-* The subtotal can be found by adding each of the item totals.
-The value for the tax can be found by multiplying the subtotal and tax rate.
-The order total can be found by adding the subtotal and the tax.
+* The subtotal can be found by _adding_ each of the item totals.
+The value for the tax can be found by _multiplying_ the subtotal and tax rate.
+The order total can be found by _adding_ the subtotal and the tax.

-* The escape sequence for adding a new line to an output is "\n".
-The escape sequence for adding a tab to an output is "\t".
+* The **escape sequence** for adding a new line to an output is `"\n"`.
+The escape sequence for adding a tab to an output is `"\t"`.

 </div>
 </details>
 </html>